Orckestra/orc-scripts/README.md

 `build`: Runs the build process, creating the distribution files for the package.
 This is typically used for preparing a release.
 Adding the `--watch` option starts a watch for file changes, rebuilding when a source file changes.
 This is useful for developing in a linked library.
 For web apps, this will use Webpack, for libraries, it uses Babel.

 `start`: Starts a web server locally, with hot module reloading enabled.
 Intended to support development work.
-You may set a specific port using the `--port <port>` option.
+You may set a specific port using the `--port <port>` option, or with the `PORT` environment variable.
+If a `HOST` environment variable is supplied, it will set up as an HTTPS server, expecting to be accessed at that hostname.

 `test`: Starts the Jest test runner in watch mode.
 This will run and rerun all tests relating to files changed from the git HEAD by default.
 Adding the `--no-watch` option instead runs all tests once and exits.
 The `--coverage` option generates a code coverage report for the test suite under `coverage/`.
 Jest command-line options are in general applicable.